CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-lidless-eye.md

 {: .bullets }
 >
 > {: .note }
 > > **Note:** The rules for _MELE_ are very similar to the rules for _Middle-earth: The Wizards_.
-Passages with major rule differences are marked with a line of bullets as a sidebar (just as this paragraph is marked[^bullets]).
+Passages with major rule differences are marked with a line of bullets as a sidebar (just as this paragraph is marked).
 Experienced players of _METW_ can examine these passages and proceed with playing.

 _The Starter Rules_ — The Starter Rules contain all of the guidelines you need to play _MELE_.
 They have been designed to simplify teaching the game and to speed up play.
 You should use the Starter Rules if you and your opponent have never played this game before.<br>&emsp; If you are already an experienced player of collectible card games, you might initially read the Full Player Turn Summary on [pages 92-94]() **and** the sections that are not boxed.
 Then, as you play, you can refer to the other material that details the more complex rules and situations that may arise during play.